 Absent notice from the CO, the Government generally is not obligated to reimburse a contractor for any increased costs it may incur.
-In the event of a funding lapse, the Government may not be able to obligate additional funds and provide the necessary notice to the contractor.
-Without that notice, the contractor faces the prospect of continuing its work "at risk," a decision often complicated by informal pressure from the Government-typically from officials other than the CO-to continue performance notwithstanding the clauses.
-This in turn can lead to disputes over whether the Government bears liability for continued performance.
-Contractors can limit this risk and deflect informal pressure, though, by getting explicit written instructions from the CO about whether to continue performance.
+In the event of a shutdown, the Government may not be able to obligate additional funds and provide the necessary notice to the contractor.
+Without that notice, the contractor faces the prospect of continuing its work "at risk," often accompanied by informal pressure from the Government-typically from officials other than the CO-to continue performance notwithstanding the clauses.
+This can lead to disputes over whether the Government bears liability for continued performance.
+Contractors can limit this risk, though, by getting explicit written instructions from the CO about whether to continue performance.
+Similarly, communication with subcontractors is critical.
+You should review your subcontracts to determine your ability to instruct them to stop work and give appropriate direction.